The National Court orders to block Zapatero's accounts

 No hay anuncios

-The businessman Victor Aldama also referred to the case this Thursday.
-Within the framework of his declaration before the National Court for the purchase of masks in the Balearic and Canary Islands, he stated that Zapatero used disposable mobile phones like those allegedly used by those involved in the Koldo case.
-According to EFE, the businessman explained that former minister José Luis Ábalos, Koldo García –who was his advisor– and Víctor Ábalos –his son– used these types of devices.
-They were provided by Rubén Villalba, a Civil Guard commander also under investigation, and to speak through these terminals they used the term "have coffee".
+The businessman Víctor de Aldama has also referred to the case this Thursday.
+Within the framework of his statement before the National Court regarding the purchase of masks in the Balearic Islands and the Canary Islands, he said that Zapatero used single-use mobile phones like those allegedly possessed by those involved in the Koldo case.
+According to Efe, the businessman explained that former minister José Luis Ábalos, Koldo García – who was his advisor – and Víctor Ábalos – his son – used these types of devices.
+Rubén Villalba, a Civil Guard commander also under investigation, provided them, and to communicate through these terminals, they used the expression "have coffee".